5 tips to save for your dream trip

 Do you also have that one dream trip you ever want to take?
 Whether it’s a road trip through America or Canada or, in my case, a cruise to Antarctica, everyone has that ultimate dream trip.
 But how can you save for this dream trip?
 Then read on for some tips.

 How much your dream trip costs depends on what that trip is.
 A plane ticket to New Zealand costs a lot more than to New York, for example.
 Do you like camping or luxury hotels?
 From cooking your own pot to eating out every meal?
 All this will determine how much money you will eventually need for your dream trip.
 Make an estimate of this and start saving.
 It may also be useful to open a separate account and deposit a certain amount into it every month, for example.
+Or you can use a travel savings tracker.

 The first step is to save.
 Take a look at what you spend for a few months and then see what you could save on.
 Some things you could save on: